neerajsaini1982/EventManagement/README.md

 7. Event Settings
    - Event timezone (drived from location)
    - Event address (drived from locaiton)
+   - Event Host Notes (Something that the event host would like the guests to know)
 9. Event Pictures
-10. Event Host
+10. Event Host and Guest Of Honor[]  : there can be multiple hosts or cohosts hosting a party.
+We may have to have a different table for it.
-11. Event Host Notes
+11. Host Notes
 12. Event Attendees []
 13. Gifts[]
 14. Event URL

-### Guests
+### Attendees
+> I am currently not sure, how data will be sctrucured, Once you have events and Locations set, please let me know and we can go over the attendees at that time.
-1. Guest ID
+1. Attendee ID
-2. Guest Name
+2. Attendee Name
-3. Guest Email
+3. Attendee Email
-4. Guest Phone
+4. Attendee Phone
-5. Guest Status
+5. Attendee Status / Attendee Response
 6. Guest Number Attending
 7. RSVP Comment
+8. Is Waiver Signed.